 Garage Door Opener Repair 101: A Guide

 Your garage door will inevitably need to be repaired.
 You know the drill of Murphy’s Law: If something can go wrong, it most likely will.
-And when it comes to garage door opener repair, we’ve seen it all — burned motors, shot wiring, bent antennas, even burned out batteries.
-And since garage door openers only last about half as long as the garage door itself, you’ll likely need to replace it with a new garage door opener before you replace your garage door.
-Fortunately, this is a fairly easy DIY garage door repair.
+And when it comes to garage door opener repair, we’ve seen it all — burned motors, shot wiring, bent antennas, even burned-out batteries.
+Since garage door openers only last about half as long as the garage door itself, you’ll likely need to replace it with a new garage door opener before you replace your garage door.
+Fortunately, this is an easy DIY garage door repair.
 Here is a brief guide to troubleshooting garage door opener repair.

 Troubleshoot the Garage Door

 The first thing is to check the door to see if the problem is the opener or the door itself.
+We’ve definitely shown up to a place with a working garage door opener that the client thought was dead.
 Pull the emergency release cord to disconnect the opener from the door.
-Check to see if it opens.
+Check to see if it the garage door still refuses to open.
 If not, you might have a problem with the tracks, springs, or cables that may require a garage door repair company.
-The tracks, springs, and cables of the garage door can be dangerous to repair if you don’t have previous experience. .
+The tracks, springs, and cables of the garage door can be dangerous to repair if you don’t have previous experience.

 Troubleshooting Whether It’s the Garage or Switch